 An Article 2 Inquest means that the state have to carry out an ‘enhanced investigation’ into the death.
 Whereas a ‘traditional’, non-Article 2 inquest will look at when, where, and how a person died, an Article 2 Inquest also looks at the wider circumstances surrounding a person’s death.

-In short, this means that an Article 2 inquest is likely to be more detailed than a traditional inquest and may well consider issues which would otherwise be deemed to fall outside of the scope of a non-Article 2 inquest.
+This means that an Article 2 inquest can be more detailed and may well consider issues which would otherwise be deemed to fall outside of the scope of a non-Article 2 inquest.
 Article 2 inquests can also qualify for additional funding which would otherwise not be available.

-We are experienced in representing families in Article 2 Inquests and understand this technical area of law.
-If the coroner has not already confirmed the status of the inquest then we can make submissions on your behalf as to why an Article 2 Inquest should be held in your loved one’s case to ensure a full investigation is undertaken.
+We are experienced in representing families in Article 2 inquests and understand this technical area of law.
+If the coroner has not already confirmed the status of the inquest then we can make submissions on your behalf as to why an Article 2 inquest should be held to ensure the fullest investigation is undertaken.

 There are a number of ways to fund specialist representation for an inquest or bringing a civil claim.
-If an Article 2 Inquest is being held, it is more likely that Legal Aid will be available to help fund representation and legal advice.
-Please see our page on funding for more information.
+If an Article 2 inquest is being held, it is more likely that Legal Aid will be available to help fund representation and legal advice.

-We recommend you get in touch for a no obligation chat, so we can advise you on the options available for you and which may best suit your particular case.
+We recommend you get in touch with our specialist team so we can advise you on the options available for you and which may best suit your particular case.